Jan 31, 2021 - Education

 Surprise findings of family relationships uncovered by a DNA test can have an emotional impact, and the discovery could impact your patient’s health.

-Beyond that kind of potentially traumatic experience are other surprises that could impact a person’s sense of identity.
+Beyond that potentially traumatic experience are other surprises that could impact a person’s sense of identity.
 For instance, a patient could learn that the ethnicity they have always identified with is different.
 Not everyone is quick to adjust to unexpected changes in the way they self-identify in the world

 An example of how to opt into DNA Relatives that includes a warning.

-23andMe asks customers whether they wish to connect to DNA relatives, and reminds them that they may find unexpected results.
+23andMe asks customers whether they wish to connect to DNA relatives and reminds them that they may find unexpected results.

 Diana’s story, a case study of an unexpected DNA Discovery: